Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 Bendmaster FT

-• A similar version made by Gotoh was used for one year only, on the 1985 Ibanez Axstar Series.
-The Axstar Series were made at the Jackson-Charvel Chushin Gakki factory and I do not believe they were made in left hand.
+A similar tremolo made by Gotoh was used for one year only, on the 1985 Ibanez Axstar Series.
+These guitars were manufactured at the Jackson-Charvel Chushin Gakki factory, and to my knowledge, no left-handed versions were made.
 The Gotoh version was designated Gotoh 1086 or model OGE1086TFB, and was available only in black.
 It had "Gotoh" stamped on the block.
-It had the same J-shaped saddles but a different base plate shape.
+It had the same J-shaped saddles but a different baseplate shape.

 Aria Pro II ACT-3

-Aria Pro II's first own proprietary locking tremolo system with fine tuners was a unique tremolo called the "ACT-3."
-(It was also used on some Washburn guitars, for which it was designated "600-T" for Washburn.)
+Aria Pro II's first own proprietary locking tremolo system with fine tuners was a unique tremolo called the ACT-3.
+(It was also used on some Washburn guitars, for which it was designated 600-T.)

 The ACT-3 first appeared in the Aria Pro II catalog for 1985 on the RS Esprit, RS Hellcat, RS Inazuma III, XX and ZZ Custom, all 3 Custom X models in the CT range, and the Diamond Series JX-Plus and JX-Custom.
 Yngwie Malmsteen had his own RS Esprit Yngwie Malmsteen Signature model.
-It was used on the 1985 left handed RS Esprit.
+Left-handed versions were available by special order such as this 1985 left handed RS Esprit.

 In the Aria Pro II Japan catalog for 1986 it was used on the RS Knight Warrior, RS Knight Warrior-MX, RS Hellcat, RS Wildcat PLUS, and RS Inazuma-III; on the CT Series Custom X-FR, Custom X-MX, and Custom X; and on the Diamond Series JX-Plus and JX-Custom.
 The international Aria Pro II catalog for 1986 lists these models with the ACT-3: Knight Warrior Deluxe 3, Knight Warrior STD-3, Road Warrior 3, Wildcat-3, and Bobcat-3.
 It was also used on the international Exotic Series XX Deluxe and ZZ Deluxe.